 3. User Responsibilities

-Snohomish County Resource Hubs is intended to help you be a better-informed health and well-being services user and get access to information and services easily, but we need your help to make it work well.
-We also need you to be responsible for doing your part to protect your personal information, and to understand that the educational information and materials made available through Snohomish County Resource Hubs are not and do not include medical advice, and are not designed or intended to address your personal health condition or issues.
+PIHC programs and services are intended to help you be a better-informed health and well-being services user and get access to information and services easily, but we need your help to make it work well.
+We also need you to be responsible for doing your part to protect your personal information, and to understand that the educational information and materials made available through PIHC programs and services are not and do not include medical advice, and are not designed or intended to address your personal health condition or issues.

 Users therefore must be responsible for the following: